nickhansenmartin/Nick-s-Thermo-Bot/README.md

 internet_test.py: This function simply tests connectivity of the Pi Pico for the purposes of internet communications (i.e., for the Airtable API).

+adafruit_test.py: This function allows testing of the MQTT sending of data to the Adafruit dashboard

 LIBRARIES:
 None of the following libraries were written by Nicholas Martin.
 They are easily available online and meant for public use.